 Data to be processed by the printing system may originate from several sources.
 These sources are magnetic tape (offline processing), a host computer (online processing in 3211 and 4245, XPAF, or XPMF-VMS modes or communication through the Ethernet).
 For information on XPAF, refer to Printing Documents with XPAF User Reference.
 For information on XPMF-VMS, refer to the Xerox Print Management Facility-VMS version User Guide.
+For data sources on XNS, refer to Printing Protocol.
 The input-related concepts for online and offline processing are presented in the following sections.